 Now a certified Referee Assignor for STSR in the Houston area looking for any club needing a referee assignor.
 Also available to assign or assist at any tournament.

 Referee Coaching and mentoring is an area that I have been involved in for many years and was was extremy pleased to hear that Ben Williams is representing Australia in London as a referee in the Olympic Games.
 Well done Ben, we are proud of you.
+Ben has continued his career by refereeing three matches in the 2014 World Cup in Brazil.
+Also one game as a fourth official.

-Recently I was appointed as a referee coach for STSR State COED Cup where I was able to work on identifying and improving the performance of both the young and the mature referees.
+Last year I was appointed as a referee coach for STSR State COED Cup where I was able to work on identifying and improving the performance of both the young and the mature referees.
 It was nice to see that they listened and the improvement that resulted.
 Looking forward to coaching referees for STSR, and you never know I may help get another official to achieve the ultimate by reaching the World Cup or the Olympic Games.